-I have long enjoyed using Stop Motion Studio but recently came across some browser-based apps I’m interested in exploring further including Stop Motion Animator (for Chrome books) or the free and simple, Parapara app by Mozilla.
+I have long enjoyed using Stop Motion Studio but recently came across some browser-based apps I’m interested in exploring further including Stop Motion Animator (for Chrome books).

 Stop Motion Studio is an app that facilitates the process of creating stop motion animations with clay, cut-outs, LEGO, you name it!
 It’s a great way to explore storytelling and multimedia.
 There’s a free and a paid version, and this is what you can do with them: